89z/autumn/content/web-server/talk/index.md

 {{< r "a.php" >}}

 I dislike the idea of calling PHP from PHP.
-So another option would be to reimplement the PHP server, in PHP.
+So another option would be to reimplement the PHP server, in PHP:

+{{< r "../serve.php" >}}

+This example only responds with `Sunday` regardless of the request.
+A full solution would need to read the request, and redirect if need be.